What Is Accidental Death and Dismemberment Insurance?

 Why the Cost Difference?

-Insurance companies price AD&D lower because accidental deaths represent only about 6-7% of all deaths in the United States.
-The vast majority of deaths result from illness, heart disease, cancer, and other natural causes—none of which are covered by AD&D insurance.
+Insurance companies price AD&D lower because accidental deaths represent only about 6.4% of all U.S. deaths according to CDC's January 2026 data brief on 2024 mortality.
+The vast majority of deaths result from heart disease, cancer, and other chronic illnesses, none of which are covered by AD&D insurance.

 Why AD&D Should Not Replace Life Insurance